tyguy101a/ATOTO_CarTempBleWidget/README.md

 The Android app stores temperature in Celsius internally.
 The widget/app can display Fahrenheit.

-The parser also accepts older/longer formats such as:
+The parser also accepts longer formats such as:

 ```text
 TEMP:22.4C